 *Musical Chairs may be named for you and/or a loved one, in memory of a loved one, or your company.

-The NSO has a dedicated group of volunteers that assist the NSO in many different ways.
-The NSO has many volunteer opportunities to meet any skill set and time commitment.
+The NSO has a dedicated group of volunteers that assists the NSO in many different ways.
+We offer a variety of volunteer opportunities that suit any skill set and time commitment.

-Consider volunteering today by completing the form below:
+Consider volunteering today by completing the Volunteer Form.

-The NSO foundation was incorporated in 2002 to direct and oversee the planned giving arrangements and periodic major fundraising drives to assist the NSO‘s efforts to develop a stable and self-sustaining funding base.
+The NSO foundation was incorporated in 2002.
+Its purpose is to direct and oversee planned giving arrangements and periodic fundraising drives to assist the NSO‘s efforts to develop a stable and self-sustaining funding base.